velipso/sink/docs/embedding.md

 This is used when a script includes or embeds a relative path, in order to construct an aboslute path.

-### `pathsep`
+### `posix`

-A string of characters that are valid path seperators.
-For POSIX and Mac file systems, this should just be `"/"`.
-In Windows file systems, this should be `"\\/"`.
-The first character will be used for joining paths, and all characters will be used for splitting paths.
+If true, then path routines will use POSIX logic.
+It will treat `/` as a path seperator, and any path starting with `/` will be considered an aboslute path.

+If false, then path routines will use Windows logic.
+It will treat `/` and `\` as path seperators, join paths using `\`, and paths starting with a drive letter or network name will be considered absolute (i.e., `c:\foo` or `//host/computer/foo`).

 ### `repl`